Husan-Negmatullaev/xiag-test/ABOUT-PROJECT.md

 # More information about this project

+### How can I quickly find my comments on this project?
+Search by text - Programmer commentary

 ### About Iframe
 There is a problem in our application.
 When our application launches, the "yarn start" or "npm start" command in our the application appears "iframe", which prevents us from interacting with the interface.